 Tar is a bit difficult to remove due to its sticky superpowers but not impossible.
 Scrape off the tar with a blunt-edged tool, like a butter knife or a paint-stirring stick.
 Then apply a thick, generous layer of butter or oil to the tar.

 Wait for about 30-50 minutes and apply more if needed.
 Scrape off the rest of the tar, then clean the area as per usual with a clean cloth and warm, soapy water.

 - While removing residue on plastic, do not use nail polish remover, since it will eat through the plastic.

 - If there is residue on your clothes, immediately apply detergent, and don’t let the clothes sit too long if they’re sticky.

 - For materials other than clothes, wait for the residue to dry before attempting to peel it off.

 - The residue will dry faster if you use a hairdryer (on warm mode not hot) to melt the glue, instead of air drying the residue.

-If you find the post helpful, don’t forget to share the post!
+If you find this post helpful, don’t forget to share it!